Fiona-MC/pevk_finder_public/README.md

-This version is compatible with Python 2.7 and above and Python 3
+This version is compatible with Python 2.7 and above

 # Downloading required Python modules
 PEVK_Finder uses several modules that are not automatically installed with most versions of Python (Biopython and Statistics).
 The easiest way to install these packages is with the **pip** tool.
 If you do not already have pip installed on your machine, run the following commands: